makaylafreese/Data-Portfolio/restaurant-tipping-analysis/README.md

 Additional SQL validation and exploratory analysis were completed in DBeaver using SQLite.
 All SQL scripts are organized in the `/sql` folder.

-### Key Findings
+## Key Findings
-- Average tip amount increased with party size
+- Average tip amount increases with party size, driven by larger total bills
-- Tip percentage decreased as party size increased
+- Tip percentage decreases as party size increases, indicating lower proportional tipping in larger groups
-- Sunday dinner had the highest average dollar tip
+- Sunday dinner produces the highest average dollar tips
-- Friday lunch had the highest average tip percentage
+- Friday lunch yields the highest average tip percentage
-- Higher dinner tips were strongly associated with larger average bills
+- Higher dinner tips are primarily explained by larger bill sizes rather than increased generosity

+## Explanation of Findings

+The results suggest that tipping behavior is influenced by both group size and dining context.
+Larger parties generate higher total tips due to increased bill amounts, but tend to tip a lower percentage overall.
+This may reflect shared responsibility or social dynamics within larger groups.

+Time-based trends show that lunch customers tend to tip a higher percentage, while dinner generates higher total tips due to larger bills.
+These patterns highlight how both spending behavior and context impact tipping outcomes.

 ## Tableau Dashboard